 Rotisserie chicken meat and broth – 100 Days of Real Food changed my meal prep and planning with her recipe for crock pot rotisserie chicken.
 Who would have thought to put a whole chicken or turkey in the crock pot all day and then come home to the most delicious aroma and a perfectly cooked meal?
 If you haven’t been making your life easier with this meal, start now!
 I promise it’s a game changer.

 After cooking the chicken, I remove it from the bones and dice half or all depending on my meal plans and freeze it for quick meals.
 I like to toss on salads, heat it up with some cumin and chili powder seasonings for tacos or enchiladas, or make a quick soup or pot pie.
-The options are endless for using pre-cooked chicken!
-The bones then get simmered in the crock pot to make broth, which freezes beautifully.
-I make a lot of soups, and I still grimace when I think about how much I used to pay for organic chicken broth at the store each week.
+The options are endless for using pre-cooked chicken.
+The bones can then get simmered in the crock pot to make broth, which freezes beautifully.

-Crisps, cookies, waffles, pancakes, and pies – it doesn’t take much to double a dessert recipe, and it’s so worth it when the kids go to bed – I mean, after dinner when we share it as a family.
-Ha!
-I love to make Ina Garten’s recipe for apple crisp especially.
+Crisps, cookies, waffles, pancakes, and pies – I love to make a double batch of Ina Garten’s recipe for apple crisp.
+We have one for dessert and then one gets put away in the freezer for another evening.
 On nights when we make pancakes for dinner, I just double the recipe and stash the leftovers in the freezer for a snack or alternative to sandwiches in lunch boxes.